iamnotsharath/Sharath_Portfolio/README.md

-Along with this, I want to learn cloud technology and move out to be a consultant Hopefully AI consultant, Mainly working on problem solving will help Adding more points to this will be my learnings on cloud certificaions
+Along with this, I want to learn cloud technology and move out to be a consultant Hopefully AI consultant, Mainly working on problem solving will help Adding more points to this will be my learnings on cloud certificaions I would like to complete the certification of Azure cloud consultant certification